-Most of us procrastinates to some degree or another and includes people from every walk of life.
-For some it may be a minor issue which doesn’t detrimentally affect their lives, but for others it can cause considerable anxiety and stress and can have a major impact on their accomplishments and productivity.
+Most of us procrastinate to some degree or another and procrastinators includes people from every walk of life.
+For some, it may be a minor issue that doesn’t detrimentally affect their lives.
+But for others, it can cause considerable anxiety and stress and can have a major impact on their productivity and accomplishments.

 Consequences Of Procrastination

 There are usually negative effects of habitual procrastination, both minor and major.
-Delaying a task often causes complications that could have been avoided if the work had been completed within a timely manner.
+Delaying a task often causes complications that could have been avoided if the work had been completed in a timely manner.
 Some negative consequences of procrastinating are missing out on opportunities that could have been taken advantage of if you had acted promptly.
 An employee who regularly fails to meet deadlines or complete set targets at work face the possibility of dismissal.
 Leave paying credit card bills until the last minute so you incur financial penalties for late payment.

 Causes of Procrastination

 The urge to procrastinate can be triggered in many different ways and you won’t always procrastinate for the same reason.
-It’s not about being lazy, idle or disorganised but can usually be traced to more complex psychological reasons.
-In general, our reasons in delaying a task or avoiding it completely are most commonly rooted in fear, anxiety and stress.
+It’s not about being lazy, idle or disorganized but can usually be traced to more complex psychological reasons.
+In general, our reasons for delaying a task or avoiding it completely are most commonly rooted in fear, anxiety, and stress.